ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 Automatic composability is not an explicit goal of this specification because of its complexity.
-One of the issue is that the meaning of a JSON-LD keyword is affected by their position.
-For example, `@type`:
+One of the issue is that the meaning of a JSON-LD keyword is affected by its position.
+For example, the `@type` keyword:

-- in a node object, adds an `rdf:type` arc to the RDF graph (it also has a few other effects on processing, e.g. by enabling type-scoped contexts)
+- in a node object, adds an `rdf:type` arc to the RDF graph (it also has a few other effects on processing, e.g. by enabling type-scoped contexts);
-- in a value object, specifies the datatype of the produced literal
+- in a value object, specifies the datatype of the produced literal;
 - in the context, and more precisely in a term definition, specifies [type coercion](https://www.w3.org/TR/json-ld11/#type-coercion).
   It only applies when the value of the term is a string.